 Why Is Soil pH So Important?

 Soil pH is important because it determines the availability of all the nutrients plants need.
 A pH level of 6,5 is usually an ideal soil pH.
 However, this can vary as different species of plants have different soil pH requirements.

-Picture buying new sod and laying it in your yard, only to see it growing weak or failing to grow at all.
+Picture yourself buying new sod and laying it in your yard, or planing a new garden only to see it growing weak or failing to grow at all.
 Giving your new sod water and killing the weeds aren’t good enough if you wish for them to grow to their full potential.
 It’s what’s under the ground that matters.
-The soil is where the grass gets it nutrients from.
+The soil is where the grass gets its nutrients from.
 If the soil isn’t in the right condition, the grass fails to receive the necessary minerals it needs to grow lusciously.

 Added to this, soil that has a high pH is alkaline.
 This prevents the grass from gaining access to vital nutrients such as iron, zinc, copper, phosphorus, and magnesium.
 Iron is a crucial nutrient for all grasses, plants, and especially to evergreens.